gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

   }
 };
 {% endhighlight %}

-* To build the app, open package.json and add a node "install" that will chain the following commands :
-It will simply copy our static resources in target/
+Here we declare file "index.js" just created before.
+Then we define the ouput folder of the bundle.js.
+This folder is corresponding to maven target dir (it will be usefull later) Then we define the babel-loader, which takes over the transpilation part.

+* Before we run the app, our static files need to be copied to target dir as well, it can be done with scripts in "/package.json" :
 {% highlight json %}
 "scripts": {
-  "install": "mkdir -p target/static & cp -R src/static/* target/static & cp -R src/main/webapp/css target/static"
+  "copy": "mkdir -p target/static & cp -R src/static/* target/static & cp -R src/main/webapp/css target/static"
 }
 {% endhighlight %}
-Note : in a real project, you should use a build library like gulp to externalize complex build tasks
+Note : in a real project, you should consider a library like gulp to externalize complex build tasks and be OS independant!

+To call the script :
 {% highlight shell %}
-npm install
+npm run copy
 {% endhighlight %}

-* Next we create a server.js in /, that will allow to test in standalone mode :
+* Next we create the express http server in the file /server.js<br>
-This will serve static files (css, js, html) and proxy api to a mock.
+Express will manage our standalone mode : it will serve static files (css, js, html) and proxy api requests to static files
 {% highlight Javascript %}
 var express    = require('express');        // call express
 var app        = express();                 // define our app using express